AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

    Expected: The error message *New appointment overlaps with an existing appointment for the same patient* should be displayed in the status message.

 ### Deleting an Appointment
-1. Deleting an appointment while all appointments are being shown
+1. Deleting an appointment

    1. Test case: `deleteAppt i/T0123456A d/2024-05-20 from/11:00` <br>
      Expected: Appointment with appointment details specified is removed.
 Details of the deleted appointment is shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case : `deleteAppt i/x d/x from/x` (where x is an invalid value for the parameter) <br>
       Expected: No appointment is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    2. Other incorrect delete commands to try: `delete`, `deleteA`, `...`  <br>
       Expected: Similar to previous.

 ### Editing an Appointment

-1. Editing an appointment while all appointments are being shown
+1. Editing an appointment

    1. Test case: ` editAppt i/T0123456A d/2024-05-20 from/11:00 newd/2024-05-21`<br>
       Expected: Appointment with specified appointment details is successfully edited.
 Details of the edited appointment is shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `editAppt i/T0123456A`<br>
       Expected: No appointment is edited.
 The error message *At least one field to edit must be provided.* should be displayed in the status message.
-      Status bar remains the same.

    1. Test case: `editAppt i/x d/x from/x ...` (where x is an invalid value for the parameter) <br>
       Expected: No appointment is edited.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `edit`, `editA`, `...` <br>
       Expected: Similar to previous.